rohitkadam19/sauce-docs/docs/dev/api/accounts.md

 description: Manage all aspects of your Sauce Labs organization, team, and member accounts.
 ---

-The Sauce Labs REST API exposes the following methods related to individual and team account configuration and monitoring.
+The Sauce Labs REST API exposes the following methods related to individual and team account configurations and monitoring.

 ## Individual Account Methods